xiaoyuanxun/anda/README.md

 ## 🤖 Introduction

+Anda is an AI agent framework built with Rust, featuring ICP blockchain integration and TEE support.
-`Anda` is an innovative agent development framework designed to build a highly composable, autonomous, and permanently memory-enabled AI agent network.
+It is designed to create a highly composable, autonomous, and perpetually memorizing network of AI agents.
 By connecting agents across various industries, Anda aims to create a super AGI system, advancing artificial intelligence to higher levels.

 ![Anda Diagram](./anda_diagram.webp)